 Finding an attorney that can help you with your case in Puerto Rico can be time consuming, given the difference in language, legal systems and customs.
 Many people that live outside of Puerto Rico have trouble finding a lawyer that will help them with their Puerto Rico case.
 Sometimes when they do, they cannot overcome the difference in service from the professional service they are use to in the Continental U.S. That is why our Puerto Rico lawyers help clients with their cases on the island many times without you having to fly to Puerto Rico.

-If you have had experience in Puerto Rico in the past, you know that the legal system on the island is very different than on the continental U.S. The laws in Puerto Rico are very different than, lets say, Florida, Connecticut or Massachusetts.
+If you have had experience in Puerto Rico in the past, you know that the legal system on the island is very different than on the continental U.S. The laws in Puerto Rico are very different than, lets say, Florida, New York or Massachusetts.
 The legal profession in Puerto Rico is also very different as well.
 Most of the statutes and laws in Puerto Rico are in Spanish, based on Civil Law from Spain.
 There are federal laws, but they are limited to a number of areas.
 Most of the laws in the United States are based on the Common Law from England.
 That, in and of itself, is quite an obstacle when you are trying to decipher the legal aspects of a case involving Puerto Rico.
 One legal term might not exist in Puerto Rico or be very different than what you are accustomed to in the U.S. An added obstacle is that almost all of the official agencies in Puerto Rico work in Spanish.
-That means that when you are trying to call a government office you have to speak spanish to get the information you are searching for.
+That means that when you are trying to call a government office you have to speak Spanish to get the information you are searching for.
 All of the state courts operate in Spanish as well.

 When a person dies having financial interests in Puerto Rico, the laws of Puerto Rico will control what happens to that property, especially in real estate matters.
 This means that if someone dies owning property in Puerto Rico, in order to transfer that property to another person, you must go to court to get the permission to transfer and register the property to the new person.
 This is what is commonly known in the U.S. as probating an estate.